The Sclerotinia Sclerotiorum Whole Genome Sequencing Project

 3. Sequence both ends of 12,000 cDNAs (6,000 from each of two different libraries).
 Align EST sequences to the genome and use this information as a training set to refine the gene prediction model and computational annotation of all genes to increase the accuracy of the S. sclerotiorum annotation.

-4. Make the assembly and annotation of Sclerotinia publicly available through the CGR web site at http://www.broad.mit.edu, which will allow users to:
+4. Make the assembly and annotation of Sclerotinia publicly available through the CGR web site at http://www.broad.mit.edu, which allowed users to:

 • Download the entire genome, protein set, or portions